ncatlab/nlab-content/pages/3/7/3/0/373/content.md

 ## Idea

 The notion of a _2-category_ generalizes that of [[category]]: a 2-category is a [[higher category theory|higher category]], where on top of the objects and morphisms, there are also 2-morphisms.
+In old texts, strict 2-categories are occasionally called _hypercategories_.

 A 2-category or [[monoidal category|monoidal monoidoid]][[oidification|oid]] consists of